 And what of millennials who complain about commuting from far-flung communities?
 Get over it, he says.
 Times have changed.

 At one time, if you went to school, got a job, saved your money, and worked hard, the payoff was a little fixer-upper in your hometown and the chance to put down roots.
 That’s what a healthy housing market looks like, the kind that’s on display across the border in Seattle and Portland.
-Those cities have manufacturing, major company headquarters, successful start-ups, old historical buildings that contain thriving shops and galleries—and a housing market that remains linked to local incomes.
+Those cities have manufacturing, major company headquarters, successful startups, old historical buildings that contain thriving shops and galleries—and housing markets that remain linked to local incomes.
 Houses in Seattle are pricey, but buying one is still a realistic goal, much as it was for professional Vancouverites just a few years ago.
-A Vancity report, however, says that by 2025, eighty-five out of eighty-eight high-demand jobs in Vancouver (nurse, police officer, teacher) won’t pay enough to cover local housing—condos and townhouses included.
+A Vancity report, however, says that, by 2025, eighty-five out of eighty-eight high-demand jobs in Vancouver (nurse, police officer, teacher) won’t pay enough to cover local housing—condos and townhouses included.